5th July 2023

 SEO Risks & Challenges Associated With Website Redesign

-When you redesign your entire website there will be an initial effect on your rankings as Google learns the new layout.
-Your new website could have different URL and navigation structures, you have the opportunity to create new pages to target certain keywords and your internal links may need to change.
-There may be broken links or 404’s or you need to provide Google with a new sitemap.
+When you redesign your entire website there will be an initial effect on your rankings as Google learns the new layout, pages, internal links and more.
+Your new website could have different URL and navigation structures, you might have created new pages to target certain keywords and your internal links may need to change.
+There may be broken links or 404’s or you may need to provide Google with a new sitemap.

-Fortunately, these risks can all be mitigated with the right knowledge and the right people leading the redesign.
+Fortunately, these risks can all be mitigated with the right knowledge.
 The impact of a website redesign on SEO will come down to how well you have taken the following factors into account:

 Keyword research